If you were looking for yet another calorie counter, I’m sorry.

-Arguably this critical element (the weight maintenance phase) is where most people misstep, but I believe part of the reason can often be attributed to the short-term thinking encouraged by counting calories.
+Arguably this critical element (the weight maintenance phase) is where most people misstep.
+I believe part of the reason can be attributed to the short-term thinking encouraged by counting calories.

 So I hate to burst everyone’s bubble but counting calories is not the solution to our obesity epidemic.

 I would actually go so far as to say that it’s often part of the problem, not part of the solution.